zp4rker/mcpltest/README.md

 # mcpltest
- A test project using MCProtocolLib
+ A test project using MCProtocolLib.